Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

-\textbf{Introduction.} The Fermi-Hubbard (FH) model in its $SU(2)$ symmetric description plays a central role in understanding the physics of doped Mott insulators (MI).
-Dominated by the intricate competition between kinetic energy and magnetic interactions, these systems allow insights into strongly correlated electron systems exhibiting a variety of intriguing quantum phases, and have been extensively studied both numerically~\cite{Arovas2022, LeBlanc2015, Jiang2022, Qin2020, Zheng2017} and experimentally~\cite{Bohrdt2021}.
+\textbf{Introduction.} The Fermi-Hubbard (FH) model plays a central role in understanding the physics of doped Mott insulators (MI), and has been extensively studied both numerically~\cite{Arovas2022, LeBlanc2015, Jiang2022, Qin2020, Zheng2017} and experimentally~\cite{Bohrdt2021}.
 At weak coupling, these systems can often be approached using perturbative methods, offering a controlled understanding of ordering phenomena~\cite{Raghu2010, Keimer2015}.
 However, key features such as magnetism, pairing, and pseudogap physics arise from strongly entangled degrees of freedom in the strong coupling regime.
-The need for a universal approach to strongly coupled systems motivates extensions to higher $SU(N>2)$ spin symmetries, which offer a controlled framework for disentangling the specific features of $SU(2)$ physics from more general aspects of strong couplings. $SU(N)$ versions of the FH model, relevant for ultra-cold atoms~\cite{Cazalilla_2014, Ibarra-García-Padilla_2025} and multi-orbital materials~\cite{Tokura2000, Li1998}, reveal a rich variety of emergent phenomena beyond the physics of the $SU(2)$ systems~\cite{Assaad2005,Honerkamp2004,IGP2014,Sotnikov2014}.
-Importantly, in contrast to the $SU(2)$ case, they allow the separation of van Hove singularities and perfect nesting, which no longer coincide at one particle per site $\langle n_i\rangle=1$.
+The need for a universal approach to strongly coupled systems motivates extensions to higher $SU(N>2)$ spin symmetries, which offer a controlled framework for disentangling the specific features of $SU(2)$ physics from more general aspects of strong couplings. $SU(N)$ versions of the FH model, relevant for ultra-cold atoms~\cite{Cazalilla_2014, Ibarra-Garcia-Padilla_2025} and multi-orbital materials~\cite{Tokura2000, Li1998}, reveal a rich variety of emergent phenomena beyond the physics of the $SU(2)$ systems~\cite{Assaad2005,Honerkamp2004,IGP2014,Sotnikov2014}.